jaindra16/RESUME_CHATBOT_LLM/resume_questionnaire_llm_bot/README.md

 # Resume Questionnaire Bot Using LLM
+# Add your own OpenAI_API_KEY, env file is deleted
 ## Overview

 The **Resume Questionnaire Bot** is a chatbot built with LangChain, FAISS, and Streamlit.
 It leverages advanced language models to answer questions about your resume in a conversational and interactive way.
 The bot reads and indexes my resume (PDF), allowing you to query its contents dynamically.